rafal321/kubernetes/apps-1/5-171-Most_Common_Kubernetes_Deployment_Strategies/README.md

 On prod wo would do a commit and let argocd to take care of roll-back
 ## --- Recreate -------------
-Good in development with limited resources
+Good in development with limited resources<br>
+when volumes are attached with accessModes: ReadWriteOnce
+## --- Blue/Green -------------
+Using native kubernetes, we need to use labels<br>
+Even if you use Ingress it will nicely update your traffic<br>
+With Istio, setup is complicated.
+Since you need Istio, Prometheus, Graphana Flagger, etc.

+## --- Canary -------------
+just update spec.replica: X